Found on the AALBC.com discussion board, “Agent Needed.”

 - No reputable Literary agent will ask for a fee upfront.

-As a screenplay writer – you’re best bet is to look for an agent in Los Angeles, CA. They broker contracts for screenplay writers.
-Also keep in mind, most screenplay writers have to belong to the Writers Guild before they can get a deal but before a writer can gain membership she must first sell a screenplay.
+As a screenplay writer – your best bet is to look for an agent in Los Angeles, CA. They broker contracts for screenplay writers.
+Also, keep in mind that most screenplay writers have to belong to the Writers Guild before getting a deal, but before a writer can gain membership, she must first sell a screenplay.

 NOTE: Do not sign away all your subsidiary rights!

-An easy way to find a fiction/ non-fiction literary agent is to use search engine and enter the genre of your project and book agent.
-Ex. ” literary agent, Occult” .
+An easy way to find a fiction/ non-fiction literary agent is to use a search engine and enter the genre of your project and book agent.
+Ex. ” literary agent, Occult.”
 This should result in literary agents that represent occult writers.

-Once you get to their website read their terms carefully.
-If they ask for money upfront –
+Once you get to their website, read their terms carefully.
+If they ask for money upfront – Bounce!

 All this is spelled out in a great book I found

-I haven’t reviewed the book yet, but based on what I know first hand about publishing and screenplay writing and production this book is packed with useful information. ‘
+I haven’t reviewed the book yet, but based on what I know firsthand about publishing and screenplay writing, and production, this book is packed with helpful information. ‘

-Even though it was published in 1991 – there are book marketing tips that even those who are self-published can use. ~MH
+Even though it was published in 1991, it contains some book marketing tips that even self-published authors can use. ~MH